Sandra Kaji-O'Grady: Research

 Sandra Kaji-O'Grady's research interests include contemporary laboratory buildings and the cross-fertilization between architecture, science and art in the 1960s and 1970s.

 She was also part of the Australian Research Council-funded research project Equity and Diversity in the Australian Architecture Profession: Women, Work, and Leadership, led by Naomi Stead of the University of Queensland.
 One outcome of this research is publishing platform Parlour, which "brings together research, informed opinion and resources on women, equity and architecture in Australia."
 Kaji-O'Grady writes that the "project began with the observation that while women are statistically more likely to leave the profession and significantly less likely to reach the upper echelons of architectural practice than men, there was wildly divergent representation of women across different practices."
 Sandra Kaji-O'Grady, as part of Parlour, has made a significant impact on the Australian architectural profession by providing "employers, employees and industry bodies with a tool kit for addressing inequity in the workplace," such as the informal promotion system that tends to favour males.

 Kaji-O'Grady is a member of the ATCH (Architecture Theory Criticism History) Research Centre, at the University of Queensland.

 Writing

 Kaji-O'Grady has written extensively for both academic and popular journals, including The Journal of Architecture, Journal of Architectural Education, Architecture Theory Review, Architecture Australia, Architectural Review Australia, Artichoke, Object Magazine and Monument.
 She made a significant contribution to Australian architectural theory in the publication Conditions, Connections and Change: Reviewing Australian Architectural Theory 1880–2000, which she co-authored with Julie Willis.
 It employs "a chronological range to review the field of Australian architectural theory between 1880 and 2000."
+With Chris L. Smith and Russell Hughes, she coedited the book Laboratory Lifestyles: The Construction of Scientific Fictions (2019) and coauthored (with Chris L. Smith) the book LabOratory: Speaking of Science and Its Architecture(2019).